Privacy Policy

 Push notifications (mobile)

 • When you enable push, we store the device push token issued by Apple (APNs) or Google (FCM) so we can deliver condition alerts.
+Alerts are delivered as push notifications only; we do not send alert emails.

 Technical & analytics